hgschmie/factorio-miniloader-redux/README.md

 - When sideloading in Normal Mode onto a belt with High speed miniloaders, they may spray items across both lanes of the belt they are loading to.
 - Stacking (in Space Age) is only available for some Miniloaders.
 Stacking for the "Turbo" miniloader is equivalent to the pre-1.0 Stacking miniloader.
 Existing Stacking Miniloaders are converted to "Turbo" Miniloaders.

+### Blueprint compatibility

+All Miniloader versions can read blueprints that were created with older versions of the Miniloader.
+Especially, any version after 1.0.0 can read blueprints created with versions before 1.0.0.

+When downgrading the Miniloader to a version before 1.0.0, it _must_ be the latest version before 1.0.0 (currently that is 0.13.2) as this will be the only version that supports reading newer blueprints and converting them back to the pre-1.0.0 format.
+Any other version may crash the game, not read the blueprint or behave in an undefined way.

 ### Fixing Collision mask failures

 When using Miniloaders with some other mods (most prominent offender seems to be the [Advanced Furnaces 2 SpaceAgeFix](https://mods.factorio.com/mod/Load-Furn-2-SpaceAgeFix) mod), the game fails to load with an error message like this: